redwoodjs/redwood/docs/docs/docker.md

 You can override this command if you have more specific needs.

 Note that the Redwood CLI isn't available anymore.
-To access the server bin, we have to find it's path in `node_modules`.
+To access the server bin, we have to find its path in `node_modules`.
 Though this is somewhat discouraged in modern yarn, since we're using the `node-modules` node linker, it's in `node_modules/.bin`.

 ### The `web_build` stage